 During our modern times, impressionism, cubism, abstract art, all have had their hands in the portrait, so from here, the waters get really muddy.
 Traditional portrait paintings continue to exist, but experimentation and new ideas have broadened the field to include so much more.
 Today’s portraits not only tell you what a person looks like, but can depict a whole story around this individual.

-A good portrait painting will give you the essence of the person.
+A good portrait will give you the essence of the person.
 It can show you what they did for a living, what they wanted to be remembered for, even where they have come from.
 It could be iconical in nature by representing a wider group of people by ethnicity, and culture.
 It can reflect a particular period in time.
 The portrait can show a person’s hobbies, it can reveal bits of their personality, or their political and religious beliefs.
 Or, it can be very simple and formal with a monotone background and just the individuals’ face.

-Some of the How to’s for portrait painting:
+Some of the How to’s for portraits:

 The profile view, the full face, the three-quarter view.
 These reference the particular orientation of the head within the portrait.